Eingin/robot-control-system/README.md

 # Robot Control System

 This project is a control system for a warehouse robot.
-The robot can move around within it's warehouse, by sensing its position and detecting walls while being commanding by basic commands
+The robot can move around within it's warehouse, by sensing its position and detecting walls around it while being commanded by basic string commands.

 ## The Robot

-The robot is a box that operates on a 2D grid.
+For the exercise I visualized the robot as a box that operates on a 2D grid.
 It takes commands for moving North, South, East or West in a command format that is delineated by spaces. e.g: `N E S W`

 To visualize how these commands are executed this is how the robot is built:
 The robot has two sets of 4 wheels, one set running in the North & South direction while the other set runs East & West.
 This is how it moves around.